reasonml/reason-react/website/README.md

 `website/` contains the actual js, css, images and other files (and blog, which contains some markdown files too, these are separated from `docs/`, not too important).

-`npm start` to start the server & watcher.
-The other scripts in package.json should also be self-descriptive.
+`yarn start` to start the server & watcher.
+The other scripts in package.json should also be self-descriptive. **Don't use `npm install`**.
+It's broken for us for various reasons.

-Don't use `npm build` for now.
+Don't use `yarn build` for now.

 In the end, we spit out normal HTML, with all the JS dependencies (barring a few critical ones) removed, including ReactJS itself.
 It's a full, static website, super lightweight, portable, unfancy but good looking.